-Daniel is a perennial favorite.
-Though down from Number 8 to Number 10 this year, Daniel is one of only a handful of male names that sounds both classic and modern, strong yet approachable, and popular but not cliched, with a solid Old Testament pedigree.
-The only real downside: there are more than 15,000 Daniels named each year, making it a less than distinctive choice.
+Daniel is a perennial favorite; it's been in the Top 15 names for boys every year since 1972, Daniel is one of only a handful of male names that sounds both classic and modern, strong yet approachable, and popular but not cliched.
+It also has a solid Old Testament pedigree.
+The only real downside: There are nearly 13,000 Daniels named each year, making it a less than distinctive choice.

 Daniel was popular in the days of Daniel Webster and Daniel Boone, and its appeal is international, from Ireland to Israel.
-It was the name of one of the greatest biblical heroes, with the inspiring story of the prophet whose faith protected him when he was thrown into a den of lions, yet does not seem as solemn and weighty as others like Abraham and Ezekiel.
+It was the name of one of the greatest biblical heroes, with the inspiring story of the prophet whose faith protected him when he was thrown into a den of lions.
+Yet it does not seem as solemn and weighty as others like Abraham and Ezekiel.
 And its nicknames -- Danny and Dan -- make it sound even friendlier, though, as with other classics, many modern parents are opting to use the name in full.

 Daniel was recently a top name in Spain.